 Interested in becoming a Host Home provider?
-Contact our Program Director Linda Bowers at 660-665-1111, or by email at email@example.com.
-Below is our CVA Host Home Provider Application.
+Contact our Program Director Linda Bowers at 660-665-1111, or by email at email@example.com for more information.
+Below is our application for becoming a host home provider:

 Remote Monitoring is a nontraditional service option designed to allow individuals to maintain independence in their homes.
 Remote monitoring can be as simple as sensor monitors in the home for safety and emergency alert purpose to as complex as video monitoring of a home with a remote staff person that the individual can interact with on a video monitor.
 In either chosen situation, Chariton Valley provides local staff people for on-going care coordination and emergency response when contacted by the individual or the remote monitoring company.

 Types of services and supports provided include skill training in activities of daily living including but not limited to: hygiene, menu planning, meal preparation, home environment, laundry, budgeting, and comparison shopping.
 Transportation assistance is also provided for essential errands, such as doctor’s appointments, grocery-shopping, stops at the pharmacy and often to and from work.

 Is for individuals exploring employment, and incorporates activities to help the individual evaluate interests, opportunities in the community, and to identify the employment skills and challenges they face through: